3rd Infantry Division (United States)

 The 3rd Infantry Division (3ID) (nicknamed Rock of the Marne) is a combined arms division of the United States Army based at Fort Stewart, Georgia.
-It is a direct subordinate unit of the XVIII Airborne Corps and U.S. Army Forces Command.
-Its current organization includes a division headquarters and headquarters battalion, two armored brigade combat teams, one National Guard infantry brigade combat team, one task force battalion, one aviation brigade, a division artillery, a sustainment brigade and a combat sustainment support battalion along with a maneuver enhancement brigade.
-The division has a distinguished history, having seen active service in World War I, World War II, the Korean War, and the Global War on Terror.
+It is a subordinate unit of the XVIII Airborne Corps under U.S. Army Forces Command.
+Its current organization includes a division headquarters and headquarters battalion, two armored brigade combat teams, one aviation brigade, a division artillery, a sustainment brigade and a combat sustainment support battalion along with a maneuver enhancement brigade.
+The division has a distinguished history, having seen active service in World War I, World War II, the Korean War, and in the Iraq War (US phase 2003–2011), and in the War in Afghanistan (2001–2021).
 The Medal of Honor has been awarded to 61 members of the 3rd Infantry Division, making the division the most honored in the Army.

 The division fought in France in World War I. In World War II, it landed with General Patton's task force in a contested amphibious landing on the coast of Morocco, North Africa, overwhelming Vichy French defenders in November 1942.
 In 1943, the division invaded Sicily in July, and invaded Italy at Salerno in September, before fighting in France and finally Germany.
-Medal of Honor recipient Audie Murphy, featured in the Hollywood movie, "To Hell and Back," was a member.
+Medal of Honor recipient Audie Murphy, featured in the Hollywood movie To Hell and Back, was a member.
 The division also served in the Korean War.
-From 1957 until 1996, the division was a major part of the United States Army's presence in the NATO alliance in West Germany.
+From 1957 until 1996, the division was a major part of the United States Army's presence in West Germany as part of the NATO alliance.

 History

 World War I

-The 3rd Division was activated on 21 November 1917, seven months after the American entry into World War I, at Camp Greene, North Carolina.
-Eight months later, it saw combat for the first time in France on the Western Front.
+The War Department directed the organization of the 3rd Division on 12 November 1917 at Camp Greene, North Carolina, seven months after the American entry into World War I. Organization began on 21 November 1917, around a nucleus of Regular Army units that had been stationed at Camp Greene, Camp Forrest, Georgia, Camp Shelby, Mississippi, Camps Stanley and Travis, Texas, Camp Stuart, Virginia, Forts Bliss and Clark, Texas, Fort Douglas, Utah, Fort Leavenworth, Kansas, and Washington Barracks.
+Training began in late November 1917, and in December 1917 and January 1918, 10,000 draftees predominantly from the northeastern United States (sent from Camp Devens, Massachusetts, Camp Dix, New Jersey, Camp Lee, Virginia, Camp Meade, Maryland, and Camp Upton, New York) completed the division.
+Advance elements of the division (the 6th Engineers and Train, the advance detachment, and 5th Field Signal Battalion) sailed for France from December 1917 through February 1918, followed by the remainder of the division from March to May 1918.